Electroculture Gardening Techniques for Beginners - Elevate your garden

 How tall should the electroculture antenna be?

 You can make your atmospheric antennas as tall as you like.
-The taller you go the higher your plants will grow!
+On average the best antennas are 6 feet+ to gather more atmospheric energy.

 Which direction should I make my electroculture antenna?